JMS55/HACS2001FTheMatrixScripts/README.md

 Reboot to finish

 ## Restarting Scripts When MITM Breaks
-1. `ps aux | grep .sh`, note down the process ID's of monitor.sh (I wouldn't kill the others, just to be safe)
+1. `ps aux | grep .sh`, note down the process ID's of monitor/recycle/wait.sh
+2. Do the above for all `node` and `tail` processes
-2. `kill -9 <process id>` for each process
+3. `kill -9 <process id>` for each process
+4. `pct stop/unmount/destroy` for all 10X containers (NOT 201/202).
+Do those 3 commands in that order for each container
-3. Look at rc.local, and do `nohup <command>` for each of the commands about starting each container
+5. Look at rc.local, and do `nohup <command>` for each of the commands about starting each container